diego6289/Data_Structures_and_Algorithms/Sorting/Selection Sort.md

         }
 ```

-- Works by repeatedly selecting the smallest (or largest) element from the unsorted position of the list and moving it to the sorted position of the list
+- Works by repeatedly selecting the smallest (or largest) element from the unsorted position of the list and moving it to the sorted position of the list.
-- Unstable
+- Unstable.
-- In-place
+- In-place.
-- Best for small datasets
+- Best for small datasets.

 ## Time Complexity